aellerton/demo-allauth-bootstrap/README.md

   You'll need to rebuild the database (I suggest you do this after you've built the initial app and renamed things anyway).
 Don't leave this too late as trying to migrate the `User` class to a new name doesn't work nicely when you've got real data.

+- Check the `auth.models.UserProfile` class.
+The draft one includes date-of-birth (`dob`), which you might want to remove.

 - Change settings so Postgres or another full database is used, not sqlite (which is awesome, but not right for a real project!)